EIG-Research/Retirement-data-summary-2024/README.md

 ESCNTYN_401 - During the reference period, respondent contributed to the 401k, 403b, 503b, or Thrift Savings Plan account(s) provided through their main employer or business.

 EECNTYN_401 - Main employer or business contributed to respondent's 401k, 403b, 503b, or Thrift Savings Plan account(s) during the reference period.

+***
+<h2>Other Notes</h2>

+All numbers reported for labor force size are estimated using the Current Population Survey.